NextGenVest/challenge/README.md

 [ ] Your widget is an angular component
 [ ] Styling is done with SASS
 [ ] Widget shows a graph (or similar) of expected payoff amount given a payoff date
-[ ] Widget can take as input a scholarship amount (typed into an input box).
+[ ] Widget can take as input a loan amount (typed into an input box).
 Ex: 60000
 [ ] Widget can take as input an interest rate (typed into an input box).
 Ex: 0.05
 [ ] Widget can take as input loan period (in months) (typed into an input box).
 Ex: 36
 [ ] There exists somewhere on the page the current student loan interest rate.
 Ex: 0.03